Right-of-Way Management

 City of Austin Standard Details:

-To use of these standard details is governed by the Texas Engineering Practice Act and the latest edition of the Texas Manual Uniform of Traffic Control Devices (TMUTCD).
-The temporary traffic control (TTC) selected for each situation should be based on engineering judgement with consideration of issues such as type of highway, road user conditions, duration of operation, physical constraints, and the nearness of the work space to road users as per TMUTCD Section 6A.01 Paragraph 13.
+The use of these standard details is governed by the Texas Engineering Practice Act and the latest edition of the Texas Manual Uniform of Traffic Control Devices (TMUTCD).
+The temporary traffic control (TTC) selected for each situation should be based on engineering judgment, considering factors such as the type of highway, road user conditions, duration of operation, physical constraints, and the proximity of the work space to road users, Two-Wayare general guidance on what details could be allowed after the appropriate engineering judgment as per TMUTCD Section 6A.01 Paragraph 13.
 Any use of standard details must match existing field conditions.
 The following details is general guidance on what details could be allowed after the appropriate engineering judgement.

 Sheets Number Title Can be applied to the following: Notes 804S-1